TsingJyujing/Resume/README.md

 # Resume of Yuan Yifan
 ## Write ahead
-I'm looking for a **MACHINE LEARNING** job.
+I'm looking for a **MACHINE LEARNING** related job.
 My abilities is not limited in machine learning but my major work should be machine learning, this is really important.

 ## Basic info
 **Name:** Yuan Yifan